fhirest/fhirest/pg-search/README.md

 # PostgreSQL search implementation
-Default search implementation in the FhirEST using PostgreSQL as the backing database.
+Default search implementation in the FHIRest using PostgreSQL as the backing database.
 Module will automatically read conformance configuration and create needed table structure.
 For every StructureDefinition, a table (partition) will be created wil link to resource id.
 For every SearchParameter a separate table (partition) will be created with indexed values.